inlets/inlets.dev/blog/_posts/2020-12-15-multi-cluster-monitoring.md

 Switched to context "orion-aws".
 ```

-Create the secrets for your inlets PRO license and the token:
+Create the secrets for your inlets Pro license and the token:

 ```
 kubectl create secret generic \